Jobs Career Advice Post Job

 Irrelevant work experience: Any work experience that is not related to the position you are applying for should not be added to your CV.
 As much as adding your work experience to your CV is important, it is also important you include only experiences that are related to the job that you are applying for.

-Personal information: Personal information like; your marital status, religious preference etc. Any information that does not suggest that you are the best person for the job should not be added to your CV.
+Personal information: Personal information like your marital status, religious preference etc. Any information that does not suggest that you are the best person for the job should not be added to your CV.

 Employers are not interested in knowing your personal details; they want to know if you are the best candidate for the position.

-Your hobbies: Your prospective employer does not really care about what you love to do in your spare time if it is not related to the job.
+Your prospective employer does not really care about what you love to do in your spare time if it is not related to the job.

-Blatant lies: There is no point lying on your CV to please the recruiter.
+There is no point lying on your CV to please the recruiter.
 Lying does not make you qualified for the job.

 According to statistics, 75% of hiring managers can spot a lie on a CV.
 Lying about your skills and qualifications may even get you disqualified for the position.

-Physical description: It is necessary to add a physical description of yourself to your CV.
+It is necessary to add a physical description of yourself to your CV.
 Even if you think you have a great physical feature, it may not appear great to the recruiter.

 You should leave this information to the recruiter to discover during the interview.

-Salary information: Compensation rates differ from company to company.
+Compensation rates differ from company to company.
 Adding your salary information to your CV may have a negative effect on you more than you think.

-Putting your salary information can make you earn lesser than you should earn.
+Putting your salary information can make you earn less than you should earn.
 It can also disqualify you from the position, as the information may suggest to the recruiter that you are not open to negotiation at all.

-Reference: If the recruiter wants to talk to your reference, then they will let you know and ask you to provide that information.
+If the recruiter wants to talk to your reference, then they will let you know and ask you to provide that information.

 Writing “reference upon request” may also be unnecessary.
 However, it is good you make plans for this beforehand to give you ample time to prepare.